Louis-Bagot/RL_Lab/README.md

 `cd` into cloned repo:
 `cd <folder_name>`

 Obviously setting up SSH for interacting with github is a much more secure and hassle free way.
-So, it is highly recommended that you setup ssh for bitbucket using: [Setting up SSH - bit bucket](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html/).
+So, it is highly recommended that you setup ssh for github/bitbucket using: [How to set up SSH - bit bucket](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html/).

 <br>